Stefano Denswil: Trabzonspor

+Kayserispor

+In August 2025, Denswil moved to Central Anatolian side Kayserispor, signing a one year contract.

 International career

 Denswil was born in the Netherlands to Surinamese parents.
-Due to Surinamese rules against dual citizenship, players who take Dutch citizenship are no longer eligible to represent the Netherlands' former colony.
 He has represented the Netherlands, his country of birth on various youth levels, making his debut for the Netherlands U-15 team in a friendly match against Slovakia on 27 November 2007.
 That season, Denswil went on to appear in three more friendly fixtures for the U-15 team, once against Belgium and twice against Switzerland.
 On 10 February 2009, he made his debut for the Netherlands U-16 team in a friendly match against Ukraine, which ended in a 3–1 victory for the Dutch.
 He made his second appearance two days later in another friendly fixture against Ukraine in a 2–0 victory.

 Denswil made his debut for the U-17 team in a friendly match against France on 22 September 2009.
 He made a total of six appearances in 2010 UEFA European Under-17 Championship campaign and also competed in the La Manga Cup in Murcia, Spain.
 On 17 November 2010, he made his debut for the under-18 team against Romania, in a match that ended in a 3–0 away win for the Netherlands.
 On 9 February 2011, he debuted for the U-19 team in a friendly match against France.
 He also played in the 2011 UEFA European Under-19 Championship qualification matches against Israel and the Czech Republic, making a total of six appearances while also appearing in four friendly matches for the under-19 team that season.